by Gaurav Dubey (MS Biotechnology)

 A Big Caveat: The Patient Must First Get Clean & Not Suffer from Chronic Pain

 Since Naltrexone has such a high affinity for the opioid receptors, it will displace other drugs that may be already acting on these receptors if administered concomitantly.
-If someone is currently using full or partial opioid agonists, they cannot commence antagonist therapy until fully ceasing use of opioids for several days depending on the half-life of the opioid drug they are currently using.
+If someone is currently using full or partial opioid agonists, they cannot commence antagonist therapy until fully ceasing the use of opioids for several days depending on the half-life of the opioid drug they are currently using.
 Neglecting to wait an adequate amount of time between cessation of the narcotic and implementation of drugs like Naltrexone or Vivitrol will result in precipitated withdrawal syndrome, in which the patient will be violently thrust into severe withdrawals due to the rapid antagonist action of these full antagonist drugs.
 Since Vivitrol is a slow-release bolus injection into the muscle, opioid drugs will have little to almost no efficacy for up to a month following proper administration of the injection.
-This can be significantly problematic to a recovering opioid abuser who may have severe chronic pain or health conditions that warrant the unfortunate need for opioid medication in their near future.
+This can be significantly problematic to a recovering opioid abuser who may have severe chronic pain or health conditions that warrant the unfortunate need for opioid medication in the near future.
 For such patients, Vivitrol is inadvisable.11

 Vivitrol Can Be an Effective Tool, But It’s No Silver Bullet

-While it would truly be incredible for modern medicine to conjure up an effective “cure” for addiction, the pathology and condition still seems to be far too complex for such a simple solution.
+While it would truly be incredible for modern medicine to conjure up an effective “cure” for addiction, the pathology and condition still seem to be far too complex for such a simple solution.
 The most effective treatment strategies approach recovery from opioid abuse with both a behavioral component and a pharmacotherapeutic one.
 A 2016 study in the New England Journal of Medicine examined opioid abusers associated with (but not currently incarcerated in) the criminal justice system.
 It showed the treatment group receiving Naltrexone had an average of 10 weeks before relapsing, compared with the “treatment as usual” group, which only made it 5 weeks.12 Also, unlike oral Naltrexone pills, which must be taken daily, compliance was shown to be much higher in patients receiving once-a-month injections, which was not surprising.
 These results definitely support the role of Vivitrol and full antagonist therapy in the treatment of this prolific and highly prevalent opioid use disorder.

 Closing Thoughts on Cultivating & Maintaining A Lasting Recovery

 If you or a loved one suffers from opioid addiction, Vivitrol may be effective in aiding you in your recovery.
-To learn more about how you can become a candidate for Vivitrol treatment, or to learn more about addiction/recovery treatment options in general, you can reach James Sweasy here.
+To learn more about how you can become a candidate for Vivitrol treatment, or learn more about addiction/recovery treatment options in general, you can reach James Sweasy here.
 For more great content and information about addiction and recovery, follow James Sweasy Live on Facebook!

 - CDC WONDER. https://wonder.cdc.gov/.